Join us for a spectacular weekend dedicated to closing the gender gap, exploring new

 AthenaHacks will be fully in-person this year!
 We will be hosting our event on-campus at the University of Southern California.

-Hacker Applications open on November 1st, 2023!
+Hacker Applications are currently open!
+You can apply through the link at top of our website or on our linktree.
 They are reviewed on a rolling basis, so please apply as soon as possible!

 No!
 This is the perfect place for any student to create their first coding project.
 We'll have plenty of resources for beginners to get started!